-- Four nights' accommodation are included: two at a self catering studio at Yellowstone Self Catering Lodging.
-If lodging there is sold out, you will stay at a moderate category West Yellowstone property instead.
-Two nights at the Rexburg Americinn or similar.
+Four nights' accommodation are included.
+Two nights accommodation are included at a Yellowstone motel called Yellowstone Motel.
+If lodging there is sold out, you will stay at a moderate category West Yellowstone motel.
+The other two nights are at the Rexburg Americinn or similar.

 Prices are based on double occupancy.
 Single, triple and quad occupancy rates are also available and will be seen at checkout.
 There is no tax.